NOAA-GFDL/GFDL-VortexTracker/README.md

 ### Instructions for building & installing with cmake:

-The tracker is currently set up to compile and install on RDHPC systems: Gaea, Jet, Hera, PPAN, Orion, and WCOSS2.
+The tracker is currently set up to compile and install on RDHPC systems: Gaea, Jet, Hera, PPAN, Orion, Hercules and WCOSS2.
 There are two ways to use the cmake build:

 ### Option 1 (automatic) ###